wh-alice/mig_visualstudio/vs/misc/collection-index-must-be-in-the-range-1-to-the-size-of-the-collection.md

 ---
-title: "Collection index must be in the range 1 to the size of the collection | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Collection index must be in the range 1 to the size of the collection" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"